Anyone At Home celebrates the lived experience of design.

 Dr Nuala Rooney is an independent human-centred design research consultant based in Northern Ireland.

 I have over 25 years experience leading design courses in higher education institutions in Hong Kong and UK.
-One of the first people in the UK to be awarded a PhD in the discipline of Interior Design, my work actively positions and develops new ways of looking at, and thinking about, the context of design, people and space in the real world.
+I am one of the first people in the UK to be awarded a PhD in the discipline of Interior Design.
+My research actively positions and develops new ways of looking at, and thinking about, the context of design.
+It focuses on people and space in the real world.

-My thesis was a break-through study of interior space within the context of high density dwelling and was published as At Home with Density,Hong Kong University Press (2003).
-To reach a wider audience I further developed it into an award-winning short documentary film, A Thousand Pieces of Gold.
+My thesis was a break-through study of interior space as lived experience within the context of high density dwelling.
+It was published as At Home with Density,Hong Kong University Press (2003).
+I developed it further into an award-winning short documentary film, A Thousand Pieces of Gold.

 I write widely on the subject of interior/spatial design in both academic and popular journals.

-As a designer, my approach to research combines academic rigour with creative thinking to access and address wide-ranging hidden human concerns within the social/spatial sphere.
+As a designer, my research combines academic rigour with creative thinking.
+My work explores human concerns within the social/spatial sphere.

 I am a Fellow of the Higher Education Association (FHEA) and held appointments as External Examiner for academic institutions across the UK, New Zealand and Ireland.
-I have judged design at many prestigious design competitions including the UA Design Awards and Asia-Pacific Interior Design Awards (APIDA)
+I have been a judge at many prestigious design competitions including the UA Design Awards and Asia-Pacific Interior Design Awards (APIDA)

-Anyone At Home is a radical approach to design and design research in the real world.
+Anyone At Home is a radical approach to design and design research.

-I am very keen to work with business and industry to develop responsive, creative human centred design insights and creative actionable outcomes that fully address real-world problems, issues and scenarios.
+I am very keen to work with business, industry and organisations that want to develop original, responsive and creative human centred design insights.

 Please contact me on: Email: firstname.lastname@example.org